 - (14) Regardless of the state of harvest, extracted black bear gallbladders may not be transported into or within Missouri.
-Black bear gallbladders may not be bought, sold, offered for sale, transferred, or given away. - (15) Black bears (or parts thereof excluding the gall bladder) reported in accordance with established procedures, when labeled with the full name and address of the taker, the date taken, and the Telecheck confirmation number of the black bear, may be possessed, transported, and stored by - (16) Hunters who take a black bear shall submit either an upper or lower premolar from the harvested bear to the department within ten (10) days of harvest.
+Black bear gallbladders may not be bought, sold, offered for sale, transferred, or given away. - (15) Black bears (or parts thereof excluding the gall bladder) reported in accordance with established procedures, when labeled with the full name and address of the taker, the date taken, and the Telecheck confirmation number of the black bear, may be possessed, transported, and stored by anyone. - (16) Hunters who take a black bear shall submit either an upper or lower premolar from the harvested bear to the department within ten (10) days of harvest.
 The tooth required by this section shall be mailed, shipped, or delivered in-person to: Furbearer Program, Missouri Department of Conservation, 3500 East Gans Road, Columbia, MO 65201.
 Regardless of the method of submission, the tooth must be placed in an envelope and labeled with the full name and address of the taker, the date taken, and the Telecheck confirmation number of the black bear.
 If sent via the U.S. Postal Service or other common carrier, the envelope containing the tooth must be placed inside a separate mailing envelope.
 All submissions postmarked within ten (10) days of harvest, shall be deemed to have complied with the provisions of this section.

-3 CSR 10-7.905 Black Bear Hunting Season: Application and Draw

-- (1) Missouri residents, as defined in 3 CSR 10-5.220, may apply for black bear hunting permits. - (A) Bear Management Zone-specific permit quotas for black bear hunting permits are established annually by the Conservation Commission.
+3 CSR 10-7.905 Black Bear Hunting Season: Application and Draw Process permits are established annually by the Conservation Commission.
 At least ten (10) percent of the Resident Black Bear Hunting Permit Black Bear Management Zone-specific permit quota will be awarded annually to approved resident landowners, as defined in 3 CSR 10-20.805, whose qualifying property is in the specific Black Bear Management Zone for which they are applying.
 If the number of qualifying landowner applicants is less than the percentage of the permits allocated for landowners, that portion of the quota not issued to a qualifying landowner will be reallocated to other applicants.
-Permit quotas for the 2023 black bear season will be set as follows:
+Permit quotas for the 2024 black bear season will be set as follows: